About The Open Computing Alliance

 The Open Computing Alliance (OCA) was founded in June 2009 by Tim Cowen, former General Counsel and Commercial Director at BT Global Services.
 The Alliance’s charter is to build a community of interested parties to address issues of mutual concern across the information and communications technologies (ICT) sector, including the impact of the emergence of Cloud Computing.
 The OCA is currently focused on identifying issues and solutions related to procurement, competition and interoperability.

 The hallmark of the Alliance is active participation from a cross-section of ICT organizations.
-Current participants include BT, Fujitsu, Cisco, CSC, Colt, Microsoft, Hitachi Data Systems, Airwave, Cap Gemini, Logica and Symantec.
+Current participants include BT, Fujitsu, CSC, Colt, Microsoft, Hitachi Data Systems, Airwave, Cap Gemini, Logica and Symantec.
 The Alliance is also encouraging participation by customer associations such as the International Telecommunications Users Group (INTUG) and academic institutions such as University College London, (Department of Computer Sciences).
 For example, the OCA and Queen Mary College, London are jointly investigating how computer and communications systems are accessed and how interoperability can be developed to guarantee that applications run across multiple technology platforms given the shift to Cloud Computing.

 The goals of the OCA are: